-National Training, Inc. is Nationally Accredited by the Accrediting Commission of the Distance Education and Training Council (DETC), Washington, D.C.
+National Training, Inc. is Nationally Accredited by the of the Distance Education Accrediting Commission (DEAC), Washington, D.C.

-The DETC is recognized as a “Nationally Recognized Accrediting Agency” by the U.S. Department of Education.
+The DEAC is recognized as a “Nationally Recognized Accrediting Agency” by the U.S. Department of Education.

 NTI is fully licensed by the State of Florida, Commission for Independent Education.
 NTI is also licensed by the Department of Highway Safety and Motor Vehicles.
 We train eligible applicants under the Workforce Investment Act (WIA).
 In addition, NTI is authorized to train eligible Vocational Rehabilitation Participants.

 What this all means to you is: value and employer recognition.
 We offer a high quality, up-to-date, no nonsense program for heavy equipment operation and training with a very competitive tuition that is rarely met by any competitive institution.

 To view our listing on the DEAC website please click here.

 Who is the Distance Education and Training Council?